mertzjames/go-seekr/README.md

 go-seekr is a security scanner that helps identify potentially leaked secrets and sensitive environment variables in your codebase.
 It uses pattern matching to detect over 400 common secret patterns including API keys, tokens, passwords, and other sensitive variables that could pose security risks if exposed.

-The detection patterns are based on the comprehensive list from the [LinPEAS script](https://github.com/peass-ng/PEASS-ng/blob/master/linPEAS/builder/linpeas_parts/variables/pwd_in_variables.sh), covering a wide range of services including:
+The detection patterns are embedded directly in the application using a comprehensive list based on the [LinPEAS script](https://github.com/peass-ng/PEASS-ng/blob/master/linPEAS/builder/linpeas_parts/variables/pwd_in_variables.sh), covering a wide range of services including:

 - Cloud providers (AWS, Google Cloud, Azure, DigitalOcean)
 - CI/CD platforms (GitHub, GitLab, Travis CI, Jenkins)